Roadgames: Casting

 Franklin wanted to cast Sean Connery in the lead, but was unable to afford his salary, and the role went to Stacy Keach instead.

 Australian actress Lisa Peers was cast to play opposite him, but the US distributors insisted on an American co-star, so Franklin cast Jamie Lee Curtis.
 The film ran into trouble with Actors Equity when the Melbourne branch of the union approved the importation of Curtis, but the Sydney branch opposed it.
 "We found ourselves as the ping-pong ball in a game of politics between Melbourne and Sydney, and it nearly resulted in the film closing down," said Franklin.
 Franklin later acknowledged wishing he had increased the size of Curtis' part to take more advantage of her.

 Release

 Home media

 The film was first released on VHS in Australia by Star Video in the early 1980s.
 In the US, the first VHS release was handled by Embassy Home Entertainment and later in the 1990s by Nelson Entertainment.
 Roadgames was first released on DVD in the United States on 10 June 2003 by Anchor Bay Entertainment, this release has long gone out of print with copies running at $85 on Amazon.com.
 In Australia, Umbrella Entertainment released a special edition DVD in 2004–this DVD is also no-longer in print.
 In April 2016, it was announced that Umbrella would release a new 4k restoration of the film for the first time on Blu-ray disc.
 Scream Factory released it on Blu-ray in a special edition form on 12 November 2019.
+A 4K Ultra HD Blu-ray release was announced by Kino Lorber on 11 August 2024.